lewnelson/star-wars-planets-database/README.md

 # star-wars-planets-database
-Javascript application using react to interact with the swapi to display lists of planets
+Javascript application using react to interact with the swapi to display lists of planets.
+This is a basic application that makes use of react to render a table displaying planets data from http://swapi.co/.
+The data is filterable, searchable and has pagination.
+The server only renders the basic HTML page and react takes over from there on the front end to retrieve data from the API and display it in the table.

 ## Demo
 http://swplanets.lewnelson.com/

 ## Dependencies
 1. node >= 6.10
+1. npm >= 3.10
 1. sass >= 3.4

 ## Development Quickstart